gtpaulose/escrow-solidity/README.md

 # Escrow

 An escrow contract written in solidity which allows users to deposit any ERC20 and/or ERC721 token to the escrow, to be withdrawn by a specified recipient.
 The depositor can specify an end time which locks the assets till that specified time.

+To enable thorough testing, sample ERC20 and ERC721 contracts have been included in the contract folder.
 ## Overview

 ### Deposit